 Given that IRA custodian and related investment advisory fees can be paid from retirement accounts, as long as the fee is attributable only to the retirement account.

-The answer is generally dependent on a variety of factors, specifically, on how much of the IRA fee would have been deductible if it was simply paid with outside/personal dollars instead based off the itemized deduction rules.
+The answer is generally dependent on a variety of factors, specifically, on how much of the IRA fee would have been deductible if it was simply paid with outside/personal dollars instead based on the itemized deduction rules.

 The benefit to paying the IRA custodian/management fee from a retirement account is the ability to pay it with pre-tax dollars.

 If the fee would have been fully deductible if paid with personal/outside dollars, then it’s best to simply pay with outside dollars, and allow the IRA to maximize its ongoing tax-deferred growth.

 Although, in reality, IRA custodian/management fees are often not fully deductible due to the 2%-of-AGI floor on miscellaneous itemized deductions and due to the reach of the alternative minimum tax (“AMT”).

 In any event, it will generally always be preferable to use personal funds to pay the IRA custodian/investment management fee for a Roth IRA, even if the fee is not deductible.